Skip to content

 Note: you can find the CounterFormula in the samples folder in the repository.

-In some tests, we want to provide a fake/mock implementation of formula that can emit an output, check data passed by the parent or pass events back to the parent.
+In some tests, we want to provide a fake implementation of a formula that can emit an output, check data passed by the parent, or pass events back to the parent.

 interface MyFormula : IFormula<MyFormula.Input, MyFormula.Output> {